carlos-andres/list-transformation/README.md

 Use the Command Palette `Ctrl+Shift+P` (or `Cmd+Shift+P` on Mac) to access the following commands:

 - **LIST: Order and Clean List**: Arrange a list in a clean, ordered format.
+- **LIST: Remove Duplicates**: Remove any duplicate lines from your list.
 - **LIST: Convert to Comma Separated Values**: Take multiple lines and join them into one line separated by commas.
 - **LIST: Convert to Quoted Comma Separated Values**: Convert lines into a comma-separated list, with each item quoted.
 - **LIST: Convert Comma Separated Values to Lines**: Split a comma-separated string back into individual lines.